College Goes Back to SUNY Brockport

 Last fall, the College undertook a market research survey of prospective undergraduate students, the parents of prospective undergraduate students, and prospective graduate students.
 The intention of the market analysis was to review recruiting potential undergraduate and graduate students, Brockport’s name recognition downstate, and how closely the College is identified with SUNY.

 What was gleaned from the survey, which included participants from across New York State, was the strength of the SUNY brand and an overall lack of awareness of the connection between Brockport and SUNY.

-The results showed that 61 percent of those surveyed weren’t sure of the relationship between The College at Brockport and SUNY, and 10 percent were sure there was no affiliation.
+The results showed that 61 percent of those surveyed weren’t sure of the relationship between SUNY Brockport and SUNY, and 10 percent were sure there was no affiliation.
 The same survey respondents had an 81 percent positive impression of SUNY schools.
-Most respondents referred to the college as SUNY Brockport (45 percent) or simply Brockport (48 percent); none of them referenced us as The College at Brockport.
+Most respondents referred to the college as SUNY Brockport (45 percent) or simply Brockport (48 percent); none of them referenced us as SUNY Brockport.

 “In a time of heightened competition for new graduate and undergraduate students, name recognition matters,” said President Heidi Macpherson.
 “In an era in which the Excelsior Scholarship is getting more traction, it matters that students know we are a SUNY school.
 It matters when college and university fairs position our recruitment table near the small, local, private schools and not with our SUNY peers.
 It also matters within SUNY.
 Chancellor [Kristina] Johnson supports any initiative that raises the profile of our collective strength.”

 In addition to the market research, last semester the College held open campus forums to discuss the possible change, and College Senate received a presentation on the issue.